 It is Merced County Probation's commitment to creating spaces that foster rehabilitation and encourages positive interactions between youth and staff.
 As they look at long-term planning, they envision a building (campus) that supports learning and training programs.
 This campus will offer several certification training programs through their partnerships with local education departments and colleges.
 As secure youth can transition into a step-down or reentry program, they will have the opportunity to access additional programming in the community to assist in the continuum of care process.
 Designing a supportive and secure campus requires a great deal of forethought, resources, and careful planning.
 Unfortunately, many counties, including Merced County, have not had the funding to create state-of-the art buildings that exist in larger counties.
-Creating this type of facility design will require additional funding that SB 823 is providing to counties.
 Most of SB 823 funds have been utilized to create and expand evidence-based programs that will help youth acquire the knowledge and skills necessary to live successful, crime free lives.
 Nevertheless, Merced County Probation recognizes that effective planning and service delivery will need to bridge different stakeholders, agencies, services, and supports.